 Don't see your preferred streaming software on this list?
-NodeCG graphics require Chrome 49 or newer.
-If your streaming software's implementation of browser source uses a build of CEF that is based on at least Chrome 49, chances are that NodeCG graphics will work in it.
-You can check what version of Chrome your streaming software uses for its browser sources by opening whatversion.net/chrome as a browser source.
+NodeCG graphics require a modern browser engine.
+If your streaming software's implementation of browser source uses a recent-ish browser engine, chances are that NodeCG graphics will work in it.
+You can check what version your streaming software uses for its browser sources by opening whatversion.net/chrome as a browser source.

 Have questions about NodeCG, or just want to say 'hi'?
 Join our Discord server!

 Documentation & API Reference